kimmaker/RTK3/README.md

 These .CIM files are __not__ the RTK3 software in its entirety.
 A copy of English RTK3 for DOS is required as a base.
 The original software can be found on various archives and [*abandonware*](https://en.wikipedia.org/wiki/Abandonware) sites.

+Name corrections do __not__ apply to previously created RTK3 save data or further saves of that data.
+Let go of it and start fresh.

 To run RTK3 for DOS on a modern-day computer, emulation is required.
 See [DOSBox-X](https://dosbox-x.com/) to get started.

-Name corrections do __not__ apply to previously created RTK3 save data or further saves of that data.
-Let go of it and start fresh.
+For the best emulation experience, set _autofit_ to _false_ in the DOSBox-X configurations.

 ## Availability of RTK3 and other KOEI classics